-Arqiva Financing Plc (the 'Company') is a private company limited by shares, incorporated and domiciled in England, United Kingdom ("UK") under the Companies Act under registration number 08336354.
+Arqiva Financing Plc (the 'Company') is a private company limited by shares, incorporated and domiciled in England, United Kingdom ('UK') under the Companies Act under registration number 08336354.
 The address of the registered office is Crawley Court, Winchester, Hampshire, SO21 2QA.

-The nature of the Company's operations and its principal activities are set out in the Strategic report on page 3 and the Directors' report and statement of Directors' responsibilities on pages 5 - 8.
+The nature of the Company's operations and its principal activities are set out in the Strategic report on page 3 and the Directors' report on page 5.